Smithgift/Transmission/nonmd/StorySoFar.md

 James Algol: Our hero, an ordinary Worker Transmitted to another world.\
 Stella Cobol: James's forbidden Thinker girlfriend who, last he heard, was also going to be transmitted.\

+The Dragon Trogdolyte Tribe:

+Drake: an elite adventurer and party leader.\
+Kate: A Thinker with Drake's party.\
+Gus: A large and thoughtful worker in Drake's party.\
+Boris: the quartermaster of the Dragon Trog Tribe.

 The story so far:

 Chapter 1: James is tried for the grievous sin of slapping a Perfect in the face, after the Perfect had attempted to take Stella.
 He is sentenced to Transmission.